DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 #### Reiterating the Goal

-Yesterday, in the big meeting, I talked about getting the game to *feel* like it takes place in a magical realm created by a powerful mage.
+Yesterday, in the big meeting, I talked about getting the game to *feel* like it takes place in a magical realm created by a powerful, but crazy mage.
 - As the game is right now, it doesn't really feel like that.
 - Yeah, the lore is written, but the game doesn't really reflect that lore.